Poruwa Ceremony Sydney — A Modern Guide for Couples

 The Notice of Intended Marriage (NOIM)

 Shortening of Time and Notice of Intended MarriageIn Australia, couples must complete and lodge a Notice of Intended Marriage (NOIM) at least one month before their wedding date.
 This document not only serves as a formal declaration of your intention to marry but also provides essential details required by the Marriage Act.
+This video steps you through completing your Notice of Intended Marriage.

 Key Points: